2007 French legislative election

-The French legislative elections took place on 10 June and 17 June 2007 to elect the 13th National Assembly of the Fifth Republic, a few weeks after the French presidential election run-off on 6 May.
+Legislative elections were held in France on 10 June and 17 June 2007 to elect the 13th National Assembly of the Fifth Republic, a few weeks after the presidential election run-off on 6 May.
 7,639 candidates stood for 577 seats, including France's overseas possessions.
-Early first-round results projected a large majority for President Nicolas Sarkozy's UMP and its allies; however, second-round results showed a closer race and a stronger left.
+Early first-round results projected a large majority for President Nicolas Sarkozy's Union for a Popular Movement (UMP) and its allies; however, second-round results showed a closer race and a stronger left.
 Nevertheless, the right retained its majority from 2002 despite losing some 40 seats to the Socialists.

 Taking place so shortly after the presidential poll, these elections provided the newly elected president with a legislative majority in line with his political objectives – as was the case in 2002, when presidential victor Jacques Chirac's UMP party received a large majority in the legislative elections.
 It is the first time since the 1978 elections that the governing coalition has been returned after a second consecutive election.
 The majority, however, was slimmer than the "blue wave" predicted by opinion polls (blue being the colour of French conservatives).